caliguIa/timber.nvim/README.md

   -- The string to search for when deleting or commenting log statements -- Can be used in log templates as %log_marker placeholder log_marker = "🪵",
-  -- Controls the flash highlight after a log statement is inserted -- or a log target is added to a batch highlight = {
+  -- Controls the flash highlight highlight = {
-    on_insert = true,
+    -- After a log statement is inserted on_insert = true,
-    on_add_to_batch = true,
+    -- After a log target is added to a batch on_add_to_batch = true,
+    -- After a log entry is shown/jumped to in the summary panel on_summary_show_entry = true,
     duration = 500,
   },
   keymaps = {